-In November 2008, Rubinstein attained Digidesign certification as a Pro Tools HD Music Expert, one of fewer than 100 in the world at present.
+In November 2008, Mark attained Digidesign certification as a Pro Tools HD Music Expert, one of fewer than 100 in the world at present.
 He also holds Digidesign Pro Tools HD Operator and VENUE Operator certifications.
-In January 2009 he assumed the presidency of the Musician’s Society of San Antonio, Local 23, American Federation of Musicians.
-Rubinstein continues to be an active freelance musician and recording engineer/producer; he joined the staff of the School of Music at The Ohio State University as the audio engineer in September 2009.

 Jim Is No Stranger To The Music Studio Either, With Many Hours Spent In Local Studios Including BAM Studio, BGM Studio, Chaton Studio, Salmon Peak And Keith Harter Music.
 His Dozens Of Album Credits Include Performances With Willie Nelson, Little Joe Y La Familia, Rick Cavender, Jazz PR, Terri Hendrix, Ron Wilkins And Footprints.
 Jim Is Very Proud To Be A Part Of Dick Wagner’s Desert Dreams Productions In Phoenix Arizona.
 Other Studio Credits Include Television And Radio Commercials, Jingles And Demos For Companies Including Ancira, Taco Cabana, Bud Light, Red Lobster, Coca Cola, Western Sizzlin, HEB, SBC Call Notes And Hair Club For Men.